 Check to make sure that no pits remain in the dates, since a pit would blend up into unpleasant shards.

 Blend at maximum speed while using the tamper to push down corners of mixture until it comes together into a sort of paste, which should happen in about 30 seconds.
 It’s fine if there are visible pieces of nuts.
 If you blend until it is perfectly smooth, the bars will be stickier.

-The mixture will be sticky, so a long, rigid, skinny spatula is useful if you want to get it all out of the container.
+The mixture will be thick, so a long, rigid, skinny spatula is useful if you want to get it all out of the container.
 Most of the time, my favorite Vitamix spatula is this silicone one, but for this recipe, the nylon Vitamix-branded ones are better because they are more rigid.